pyodide/pyodide/docs/usage/wasm-constraints.md

 ### Removed modules

-Following modules are removed from the standard library to reduce download size and since they currently wouldn't work in the WebAssembly VM,
+The following modules are removed from the standard library to reduce download size and since they currently wouldn't work in the WebAssembly VM,

  - ctypes